-Folate Receptor Alpha is expressed in over 80% of triple negative breast cancers and in addition, over 90% of ovarian cancers, for which the only treatment options are surgery and chemotherapy, leaving a very important and urgent clinical need for a new therapeutic.
+Folate Receptor Alpha is expressed in over 80% of triple negative breast cancers, and in addition, over 90% of ovarian cancers, for which the only treatment options are surgery and chemotherapy, leaving a very important and urgent clinical need for a new therapeutic.
 Time to recurrence is relatively short for these types of cancer and survival prognosis is extremely poor after recurrence.
 In the United States alone, there are approximately 30,000 ovarian cancer patients and 40,000 triple negative breast cancer patients newly diagnosed every year.

 A 24 patient Phase I clinical trial has been completed.
 The vaccine is well tolerated and safe and 20 out of 21 evaluable patients showed positive immune responses providing a strong rationale rational for progressing to phase 2 trials.
-These data have been submitted to ASCO (Chicago, May 29-31, 2015) and we will be in attendance to discuss our findings.
-GMP manufacturing for Phase II trials is underway and final analysis of clinical plans are near completion.
-TapImmune is currently finalizing negotiations with the Mayo Clinic to convert the exclusive license option into a full License Agreement,
+GMP manufacturing for Phase II trials is underway and final analyses of clinical plans are near completion.
+TapImmune has now converted the exclusive license option into a full License Agreement.